lewisl9029/rfcs/text/0000-anonymous-components.md

 One obvious solution is to add an auto-fixable linting rule to detect these cases and reminder users to supply keys to each branch.

-Though the solution I'm personally more interested in exploring in the longer term involves potentially implementing the Anonymous component as a distinct first-class primitive (rather than just a regular userland component) that React can treat differently in its reconciliation process in order to work around edge cases like this.
+Though the solution I'm personally more interested in exploring in the longer term involves potentially implementing the Anonymous component as a distinct first-class primitive (rather than just a regular userland component) that React can treat differently in its reconciliation process in order to work around edge cases like this if at all possible.
 In the process, we may discover opportunities to further improve performance and/or debugging experience over the userland version.

 ## Use cases outside of hooks